stackbit-projects/magical-iron-e6244/content/pages/index.md

           mint at 0.05 ETH.
 They can avoid gas wars with a designated 24-hours minting period and most importantly, be guaranteed a raffle for TESLA Model 3 giveaways.
 Join our discord for more info!
         content_align: left
         actions: []
         actions_align: left
-        actions_width: auto
-        image_alt: lorem-ipsum
-        image_position: top
-        image_width: fifty
-        image_align: left
-        image_has_padding: false
-      - title: Where did the hard seltzer idea come from?
-        title_align: left
-        content: >
-          We are serious alcoholics that are passionate about generating income while enjoying what we do.
-When we tasted our first seltzer together as a team some time back, we had a dream of launching and owning our very own seltzer line.
-Bonus: it is also gluten-free!
-        content_align: left
-        actions: []
-        actions_align: left